jcsoriano/laravel-crud-templates/docs/guide/quick-start.md

 ## Error Handling

-The generated controllers handle errors appropriately:
+The generated routes will handle errors appropriately:

 - **404 Not Found**: When a resource doesn't exist
 - **403 Forbidden**: When authorization fails